wtchoi/SwiftHand/README.md

 the model.

 The main purpose of the repository is to provide working demo of the latest version of the *SwiftHand*.
+The repository provides ready-instrumented benchmakrs and back-end(testing engine) binary.
-Currrently, source code of back-end (testing engine) is available. front-end(instrumentation) and build script will be added soon
+Also source code for both front-end(instrumentation) and back-end is available.
+Build script will be added soon

 How to Run